Postdoctoral fellowships (up to 6) are available for two SAMSI Research Programs in 2017-18:

 For more information on the Climate Program, please see: samsi.info/clim

 Applicants for a SAMSI Postdoctoral Fellowship should have a Ph.D. in applied mathematics, statistics or another highly quantitative discipline related to the program area.
+The Ph.D. should have been received no earlier than 2017, and the applicant should not have any prior postdoc appointments.
 Criteria for selection include demonstrated research ability in statistical and/or applied mathematical sciences, interest and any relevant experience in the SAMSI program areas, together with strength in computation and in verbal and written communication.
 Applications should include a cover letter that clearly indicates the program (QMC or CLIM) for which the candidate is applying.
 The deadline for full consideration is December 15, 2016, although later applications will be considered as resources permit.
 Appointments may be made at any time.